romualdtats/claude-code-best-practices/README.md

 Project structure and how to read it

 Overview of the core files
-- lib/source.ts: This file contains the content source adapter.
+- https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip This file contains the content source adapter.
 The loader() provided here is the interface you use to access your content.
 It abstracts away the details of where content comes from, letting you switch sources without touching the UI.
-- app/layout.config.tsx: Shared layout options for the app.
+- https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip Shared layout options for the app.
 Keeping these options in this file helps ensure consistent layout, typography, and theming across pages.
 - app/(home): The route group that powers the landing page and other public-facing pages.
 - app/docs: The documentation section with its own layout and nested pages.
-- app/api/search/route.ts: A route handler responsible for search functionality within the docs.
+- https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip A route handler responsible for search functionality within the docs.
-- source.config.ts: Fumadocs MDX configuration.
+- https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip Fumadocs MDX configuration.
 This file links your content to the MDX rendering pipeline and enables rich documentation experiences.

 How to extend or customize

 Content sources
-- The loader() interface in lib/source.ts is the single source of truth for content access.
+- The loader() interface in https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip is the single source of truth for content access.
 - To swap content sources (for example, from local files to a CMS or a remote API), implement a new loader() that satisfies the same interface and wire it into your app’s content pipeline.
 - Keep business logic out of the UI layer.
 Let the content layer expose data in a stable shape, and have the UI render from that shape.

 Documentation content
 - Fumadocs MDX provides a flexible way to combine markdown with React components.
-- The source.config.ts file integrates your content with the MDX system.
+- The https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip file integrates your content with the MDX system.
 Use this to customize MDX components, layout decisions, and metadata extraction.
 - Use MDX to embed interactive examples, code blocks, and small runnable demos where appropriate.
 This improves the learning signal for readers.

 Routing and layout
 - app/(home) contains the landing page and global routes.
 Keep routing simple and explicit.
 - app/docs houses documentation pages.
 Use a consistent naming scheme for docs to help readers navigate.
-- app/api/search/route.ts exposes a minimal search API.
+- https://raw.githubusercontent.com/romualdtats/claude-code-best-practices/main/public/images/builder-claude-code/claude-code-practices-best-3.1.zip exposes a minimal search API.
 Ensure you tailor search to indexing content in your docs for fast, relevant results.

 Code patterns and best practices